Israeli army shells Lebanese towns as cease-fire enters day 2

 An airstrike also targeted a car in the town of Markaba, leaving two people injured, the state agency said.

-The same source said that Israeli tanks fired shells on the town of Wazzani and at the outskirts of Kfarshouba in southern Lebanon.
+Israeli tank fire also hit Khiam, Taybe, Wazzani, and the outskirts of Kfarshouba in southern Lebanon.

 Israeli reconnaissance planes also flew over the districts of Tyre and Bent Jbeil on Thursday morning.